 Topics in Biostatistics: Trial Design (n=20, p=2), Prognostic Modeling (n=3,000, p=20), and Genomic Data Analysis (n=2, p=3,000)

 Karen Messer, PhD

 Professor, Family Medicine and Public Health

-Director, Moores UCSD Cancer Center Biostatistics/Bioinformatics shared resource
+Director, UC San Diego Moores Cancer Center Biostatistics/Bioinformatics shared resource

 As a biostatistician, one aims to support high-quality inference from experimental or observational data across a wide variety of scientific settings.
 To this sometimes bewildering array, the discipline of statistics brings a unifying set of tools and objectives which can help sort out what one knows with high confidence, with low confidence, and most especially, not at all.
 Although the approaches to sound inference may differ with the number of subjects (n- big or small) and the number of variables (p- small or big), the principles of control of Type I error, modeling sources of bias and variation, and quantifying the limits of statistical power provide a helpful framework for a variety of problems.
 In this talk, I will give examples of approaches to statistical inference from three areas of my work in cancer biostatistics: early phase trial design (small n, small p), prognostic modeling for survival (big n, medium p), and analysis of next generation sequencing data (small n, big p).
 In the first two topics, some recent approaches to older problems will be presented and in the third, traditional tools will be applied to modern data.